maneeshpm/IITKBucks-Assignments/Assignment6/README.md

 ## Assignment 6: Server to maintain a distributed list

 - Contains two endpoints `/add` and `/list`.
 - `/add` receives json data in a POST request as `{"key": <integer key>, "value":<string value>}` and adds it to a dictionary as `{key:"value"}` pair.
-It then broadcasts POST requests to all the `peer` in the list peers on their `/add` endpoint.
+It then broadcasts POST requests to all the `peer` in the list of peers on their `/add` endpoint.
 If the key is already present, the request is ignored.
 - `list` receives get request and returns jsonified version of the dictionary.

 #### Running the code
 ```
 maneesh@edith ~/Assignment6$ python3 server.py
 ```
-assuming the servers in the peers list are active, we now make POST request to our server.
+Assuming the servers in the peers list are active, we now make POST request on `/add`.
 ```
 maneesh@edith ~/Assignment6$ echo '{"key": 1, "value":"testval"}' | http localhost:8787/add
 HTTP/1.0 200 OK